steveiliop56/tinyauth/README.md

 ## Discord

-I just made a Discord server for tinyauth!
-It is not only for tinyauth but general self-hosting and homelabbing.
-[See you there!](https://discord.gg/eHzVaCzRRd).
+Tinyauth has a [discord](https://discord.gg/eHzVaCzRRd) server.
+Feel free to hop in to chat about self-hosting, homelabs and of course tinyauth.
+See you there!

 ## Contributing

 All contributions to the codebase are welcome!
-If you have any recommendations on how to improve security or find a security issue in tinyauth please open an issue or pull request so it can be fixed as soon as possible!
+If you have any free time feel free to pick up an [Issue](https://github.com/steveiliop56/tinyauth/issues) or add your own missing features.
+Make sure to check out the [contributing guide](./CONTRIBUTING.md) for instructions on how to get the development server up and running.

 ## Localization

-If you would like to help translating the project in more languages you can do so by visiting the [Crowdin](https://crowdin.com/project/tinyauth) page.
+If you would like to help translating tinyauth into more languages, visit the [Crowdin](https://crowdin.com/project/tinyauth) page.

 ## License